Here’s why Google’s Supreme Court win over Oracle matters

 “After failing in its attempt to obtain a license, Google simply stole 11,500 lines of Oracle’s Java computer code to start Android,” says Mike Davis, founder and president of the Internet Accountability Project.
 “Google claims this theft was ‘fair use’ under our nation’s copyright laws—essentially claiming it was for the greater good.
 Unfortunately, a majority of the Supreme Court bought Google’s argument.”

-Indeed, Justice Clarance Thomas, writing for the minority, said: “Something is very wrong with our fair-use analysis.”
+Indeed, Justice Clarence Thomas, writing for the minority, said: “Something is very wrong with our fair-use analysis.”

-Starting in 2012, Oracle and Google traded lower court victories until Google lost in Appeals Court in 2016, at which time Google’s lawyers asked the Supreme Court to hear the case.
+Starting in 2012, Oracle and Google traded lower-court victories until Google lost in Appeals Court in 2018, at which time Google’s lawyers asked the Supreme Court to hear the case.
 The Supreme Court agreed, setting the stage for today’s decision—and the conclusion of Google v.
 Oracle.

 Oracle didn’t take the decision very well.
 “The Google platform just got bigger and market power greater, the barriers to entry higher and the ability to compete lower,” said Oracle’s chief legal officer, Dorian Daley, in a statement.
 “They stole Java and spent a decade litigating as only a monopolist can.”